benfields/404-page/README.md

 404 Page
 ========

-A simple page to tell users that they are in the wrong place. (kindly, that is)
+A simple webpage to tell users that they are in the wrong place. (kindly, that is)

 ========